fogbeam/CAS_mirror/developer/Contributor-Guidelines.md

 ## How do I get on the roadmap?

 By simply delivering the change and having it get merged into the codebase relevant branches.
 There is no predefined roadmap for the project.
-Work items get completed based on the community's availability, interest, time and money. **The roadmap is what you intend to work on.**
+Work items get completed based on the community's availability, interest, time and money.
+The roadmap is the item **you** intend to work on, build and ultimately deliver to the project as a pull request.

 ## Are there plans to...?